Roasted Baby Vidalia Onions and Cherry Tomatoes – tiny new Vidalia onions, are slow roasted with cherry tomatoes, olive oil, and fresh thyme.

 Preheat the oven to 400 degrees.

-Prepare the onions by removing a small slice from the root end and any limp or brown stems.
+First, prepare the onions by removing a small slice from the root end and any limp or brown stems.

-Cut each in half lengthwise.
+Then cut each in half lengthwise.

-Prepare the cherry tomatoes by slicing in half.
+Next, prepare the cherry tomatoes by slicing in half.

-Place the onions and tomato halves on a large baking sheet.
+Then place the onions and tomato halves on a large baking sheet.
 Sprinkle lightly with salt and pepper.
 Scatter the thyme over the baking sheet.